 - x509cert - the base64 encoded certificate string for the SAML application

 - email key - The key in the authentication response that holds the email address.
-For a standard Azure application this is "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name"
+For a standard Azure application this is "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name", but you may have it configured differently.
+If so, we need to update the email key in our configuration so that we are correctly able to identify the email address in the response from the IDP.

-- Please set up a test user account, that can be used by BC for testing on both live and beta.
+- Please set up a test user account in Active Directory, that can be used by BC for testing on both live and beta.
 In most cases it should be possible to use the same account and add it to both the live and beta applications.
 We will need the email address of this account and a password that will work for it.
 This is so we can verify that everything is working on the test and live servers before releasing to you.

-- The people who will be using SAML Single Sign On will need to have BC user accounts - the user account must have the same primary email address as the address the user is using to authenticate, as this is how the BC user account is matched with the SAML user account.
-The process of setting up these accounts should be carried out by a BC System Administrator, it is not something that we would undertake as part of the set up of SAML SSO on the server.
+- Users who will be using SAML Single Sign On will need to have BC user accounts - the user account must have associated with it the same email address as the address the user is using to authenticate, as this is how the BC user account is matched with the SAML user account.
+The process of setting up these accounts should be carried out by a BC System Administrator.
+It is not something that we would undertake as part of the set up of SAML SSO on the server.